invntio/easybooks/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Thank you in advance for helping us to improve Invetio!** Your attention to detail here is greatly appreciated and will help us respond as quickly as possible.

+By submitting an Issue to this repository, you agree to the terms within the [Inventio Code of Conduct](https://github.com/vvelc/inventio/blob/main/CODE_OF_CONDUCT.md).

+### Describe the problem you'd like to have solved

-A clear and concise description of what the problem is.
+> A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+### Describe the ideal solution

-A clear and concise description of what you want to happen.
+> A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+### Alternatives and current work-arounds

-A clear and concise description of any alternative solutions or features you've considered.
+> A clear and concise description of any alternatives you've considered or any work-arounds that are currently in place.

-**Additional context**
+### Additional context

-Add any other context or screenshots about the feature request here.
+> Add any other context or screenshots about the feature request here.